After Wisdom Tooth Removal

 - If continued numbness of the lip, chin, or tongue occurs, there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 Call your surgeon if you have any questions.

-- You should be careful going from the lying down position to standing.
+- You should be careful going from a lying down position to standing.
 You could get light headed from low blood sugar or medications.
 Before standing, you should sit for a couple of minutes and get up slowly.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by your surgeon.